Bank of America Roval 400

-The Bank of America Roval 400 is a NASCAR Cup Series race that is held annually at Charlotte Motor Speedway in Concord, North Carolina, United States, it is one of two races held at Charlotte Motor Speedway, with the other one being the 600 mi Coca-Cola 600 on Memorial Day weekend.
+The Bank of America Roval 400 was a NASCAR Cup Series race that was held annually from 2018 to 2025 at Charlotte Motor Speedway in Concord, North Carolina, United States. it was the second of two NASCAR races at the speedway, with the other being the 600 mi Coca-Cola 600 on Memorial Day weekend.

-The event has been run as a 400 kilometer (248.5 mi) race using the infield road course configuration the track calls "The Roval" due to the combination of the Road Course and Oval.
-Reconfigurations to the Roval layout for the 2024 season onwards increased the length of the race to 407 kilometers (252.9 mi) while the lap count remained the same at 109.
-Previously, the race was run at a distance of 500 miles using the regular oval.
+The event was run as a 400 kilometer (248.5 mi) race using the infield road course configuration the track calls "The Roval" due to the combination of the Road Course and Oval.
+Reconfigurations to the Roval layout for the 2024 season onwards increased the length of the race to 407 kilometers (252.9 mi), while the lap count remained the same at 109.

-Shane van Gisbergen is the defending winner of the event.
+Shane van Gisbergen is the final winner of the event.

+Following the 2025 race, the race was again replaced by an oval-track race called the Bank of America 400.